top of page

 Painted Turtles

 Both of our painted turtle ambassadors were taken from the wild.
 Unfortunately, they’ve lost their natural instinct to be afraid of predators (especially humans!) and to forage for food.
 Blossom was given an improper diet in captivity and now has metabolic bone disorder, causing her shell to curve upward.
 Lotus was found in an abandoned house in a container of murky water, consequently her shell was deformed by shell rot.
-They enjoy greeting visitors in the Nature Center.
+They enjoy greeting visitors in the Nature Center and will often be seen swimming together!

 Wood Turtle Closeup.jpg